 Also, carry some batteries and a USB cable with you.
 It will make everything much more accessible.

-Other than that, some additional features of the vintage shortwave radio will make your daily chores easier.
+Other than that, some additional features of the radio will make your daily chores easier.

 It is always preferable that the radio has a compact structure and is portable.
 Navigation, alarm, sleep timer, and the weather forecast will surely be helpful during travels.